 - Dot Journaling Planner & Calendar from Bloom: This undated, dot journaling planner has a sleek, beautiful marble design.
 It has monthly spreads (with tabs) and weekly views with space for you to really customize it to track what you want.
 There are also additional dotted journal pages throughout.
 Best of both worlds when it comes to journals and planners.

-But if not, here’s a great dotted journal option.
+But if not, here are two great dotted journal options.

 - Dotted Journal from Clever Fox: This isn’t a planner, but it’s a dotted journal that comes in a whole host of colors.
 Planners aren’t for everyone, and if you’re looking for less structure, this journal may be for you.
 With a simple index and reference page, this dotted journal can be anything you want it to be.